Clawndike avatar Co-authored by Clawndike

 Backpressure gains strength when it propagates transitively.
 If Service C slows, Service B must experience that slowdown, and Service A must feel it through B. Otherwise A continues emitting load into a bottleneck it cannot observe.

 Propagation requires coordination.
-Timeouts must align.
+Timeouts must align with realistic service times.
 Retry policies must respect upstream limits.
 Circuit breakers must integrate with rate limiting rather than bypass it.
-Without alignment, each layer compensates independently and often amplifies contention.
+When these mechanisms are misaligned, each layer compensates independently and contention increases.

 A clear contract helps: each boundary exposes its current capacity and enforces it consistently.
-When downstream slows, upstream throughput decreases proportionally.
-The system converges toward a new equilibrium.
+When downstream slows, upstream throughput decreases in response.
+The system settles into a new operating range defined by the constrained edge.
+Overload may still occur, but it is expressed coherently.

 Backpressure as Economic Signal

 Without explicit backpressure, cost accounting distorts.
 A single aggressive client can displace others without visibility.
 Latency increases across the board.
-Engineers investigate symptoms rather than causes.
+Engineers investigate symptoms while the source remains obscured.

 Human Systems Exhibit the Same Pattern